devecchijr/apiPub/README.md

 ![](docResources/PetStore.gif)

-## Test with your existing SOAP services
+## Test with your existing web methods
-If you already have any SOAP services published, you can try this tool with the same code.
+If you already have any [WebMethod] implemented, you can try this tool with the same code.
 ![](docResources/soapToOASRest.png)

 When publishing methods with complex types, the object class must be a subclass of %XML.Adaptor.
-This way, SOAP services already built automatically become compatible.
+This way, SOAP web methods already built automatically become compatible.

 ![](docResources/XMLAdaptorCompat.png)